Axeloooo/Notebook/src/chapters/Machine_Learning/README.md

 When data is imported using pandas, there are two different data types depending on the dimensions:

-- 1-D data is stored in a Seriess
+- 1-D data is stored in a Series
 - 2-D data is stored in a DataFrame
 - Each column in a DataFrame represents a Series
 - The values in each Series (data frame columns) must be the same type.